Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_19_Alternative_Splicing/Group_19_Alternative_Splicing.md

 There are two main elemental factors that facilitate alternative splicing: trans-acting elements facilitate the splicing of introns and exons, and cis-regulatory elements facilitate the binding of trans-acting factors to different introns and exons.

 Trans-acting factors include: SR proteins, which are rich in serine and arginine, heterogeneous nuclear ribonucleoproteins (hnRNPs), various ribonucleoproteins, and proteins.
 Cis-regulatory elements include: exonic splice enhancer (ESE), exonic splice silencer (ESS), intronic splice enhancer (ISE), and intronic splice silencer (ISS).
-Exonic splice enhancers promote the binding of SR proteins contribute to the splicing of exons or introns, and exonic splice silencers promote the binding of hnRNPs which block the splicing of an exon.
+Exonic splice enhancers promote the binding of SR proteins which contribute to the splicing of exons or introns.
+Exonic splice silencers promote the binding of hnRNPs which can prevent the splicing of an exon.
 [4]

 <img src="https://github.com/pavasquez1/BENG183_2023Fall_Applied-Genomic-Technologies/blob/main/Final_Paper/Group_19_Alternative_Splicing/Altsplicingelements.png" width="800" height="400" />

-### Role of the Spliceosome
+### Role of the Spliceosome in Alternative Splicing

-The spliceosome
+The spliceosome is a ribonucleoprotein complex that contains the basal splicing machinery responsible for splicing an exon [5].
+SR proteins recruit the spliceosome to the splice site and hnRNPs minimize the SR proteins ability to rectruit the spliceosome [6].
+Various other proteins facilitate the removal of the exon and rejoining of the mRNA.

 # Alternative Splicing and Genomic Diversity